 14. Foster an interest in art at the National Gallery.
 The East Building underwent a big renovation a few years ago and is better than ever.
 The “sparkly” moving sidewalk between the East and West Buildings is always a hit.
 And don’t forget to check to see if any family programs are on the schedule.

 15. Head to the National Building Museum for playtime in the PLAY WORK BUILD and activities in the Great Hall.
 Check to see what other current exhibits might appeal to young guests, too.
 The Summer Block Party exhibit is always a seasonal must-do.
-Admission is regularly $7-12 for the exhibits, $12-16 with LAWN, too.
+Admission is regularly $7-12 for the exhibits.
 (Tip: There is no admission fee for museum members, and a family membership is just $90/year.
 For those who visit often, this is well worth it!)

 17. Cruise on over to the U.S. Navy Museum.
-This true hidden DC gem, located on the Navy base in southeast DC, is full of artifacts that illustrate the history of the navy.
+This true hidden DC gem, located on the Navy base in Southeast DC, is full of artifacts that illustrate the history and impact of the Navy.

 18. Weave some time in your schedule to stroll through the Textile Museum at George Washington University, which houses a beautiful collection of textiles from around the world.
 Be aware that this museum might appeal to adults more than kids, but there are works that all ages can appreciate.

 19. Wing it at the College Park Aviation Museum.
 See historic aircraft and direct the kids play in the children’s area with art activities, a dress up station, and more hands-on fun.

 20. Talk about the power — and magic! — of language at Planet Word.
 The museum in Downtown DC is full of interactive and immersive exhibits that engage, educate, entertain, and delight.
 And it’s free!